-Though there were no lab results confirming the cause of the outbreak was norovirus, which has an incubation period of 12-48 hours, DPBH reiterated the importance of continued outbreak control measures in order to interrupt further transmission.
+After lab results confirmed that the cause of the outbreak was norovirus, which has an incubation period of 12-48 hours1, DPBH reiterated the importance of continued outbreak control measures in order to interrupt further transmission.
 The facility continued their own mitigation efforts as well.